 Scenarios allow us to think about the possible, and expand our minds to those possibilities.
 Options are a hand of cards we assemble, to play as we need them.

 Perhaps the money we save from not doing unnecessary planning will help to pay for the resilience we need in the face of inevitable failures, and for the multiple experiments required to find a way forward in complexity.

 This discussion is depicted as an either/or model: plan for short term, then scenarios after some cutoff.
 Of course the world isn’t that black and white.
-There is much grey: we can see some future milestones or states that have such a high probability that we better plan for them.
+There is much grey: we can see some future milestones: goals we set, or states that have such a high probability that we better plan for them.